LittleRangiferTarandus/parsnip-kit/wiki/en/statistic/modeItem.md

-# mode
+# modeItem
 ![Static Badge](https://img.shields.io/badge/Coverage-100.00%-FF8C00)

-Extract key values using the optional `getter` parameter (or directly using the array elements themselves), and return the most frequently occurring value.
+Extract key values using the optional `getter` parameter (or directly using the array elements themselves), and return the first element that have the most frequently occurring value.

 The `getter` is a field path similar to [getByPath](../object/getByPath) or a callback function, used to provide a label for frequency statistics.